flutter/website/cookbook/persistance/key-value.md

 int counter = (prefs.getInt('counter') ??
 0) + 1;
 ```

-In example above we load data from the `counter` key, if it not exists, `0` is returned.
+In example above we load data from the `counter` key, if it does not exists, `0` is returned.

 ## Removing data